sbaiahmed1/react-native-blur/README.md

 - 🚀 **Turbo Module**: Built with React Native's new architecture (Fabric)
 - 🎯 **Customizable**: Adjustable blur intensity and fallback colors

+## Architecture Compatibility

+This library is fully compatible with both React Native architectures:

+- ✅ **New Architecture (Fabric)**: Full support with Turbo Modules
+- ✅ **Old Architecture (Paper)**: Backward compatibility maintained

+Both architectures have been tested and work perfectly without any additional configuration required.

 ## Installation

 ```bash